software-architects/learn-blazor/content/pages/data-binding.md

 }
 ```

 Note that `StateHasChanged` only triggers a UI refresh for the current component.
-If does not automatically refresh its child or parent components.
+It does not automatically refresh its child or parent components.

 ## Event Binding